rockowitz/ddcutil/README.md

 ddcutil
 =======

+**AS OF SUNDAY MAY 10, THE URL WWW.DDCUTIL.COM NO LONGER DIRECTS YOU TO THE ACTUAL WEBSITE, ROCKOWITZ.GITHUB.IO.
+UNTIL THIS PROBLEM IS RESOLVED, USE THE ACTUAL WEBSITE NAME.**

 **ddcutil** is a Linux program for querying and changing monitor settings, such as brightness, color levels, and input connector.